Calculator

 Is the result guaranteed?

-No. The calculator shows a simplified model.
+No. The calculator makes clear a simplified model.
 Real financial markets fluctuate and may also produce temporary losses.
 The result is for general planning only.